pielet/Lean-Puzzles/README.md

 # Lean Puzzles

-This is a collection of lean puzzles that takes steps to precisely formalize and verify your intuitions about languages and their semantics.
+This is a collection of lean puzzles that take steps to precisely formalize and verify your intuitions about languages and their semantics.

 Complete definitions and proofs that are currently filled with `sorry`.